piero-vic/hello-rails-back-end/README.md

 rails db:seed
 ```

-Run the following command to start the server, then go to http://localhost:3000
+Run the following command to start the server, it's going to run on localhost:9000

 ```sh
 rails s
 ```

+Go to http://localhost:9000/v1/random to get a random greeting.

 ## Author